vladikcomper/md-modules/modules/errorhandler/docs/Debug_macros.md

 **`KDebug` macros are only compiled in DEBUG builds.** On unsupported emulators and the real hardware, these macros have no effect either way.

+Under the hood, `KDebug` macros communicate with the emulator via unused VDP registers.
+This, lucky enough, has no side effects on the real hardware.
+But be careful when using it in code that does VDP access for that very reason: this resets the last VDP access address.

+> **Warning**
+>
+> Watch out when using `KDebug` macros in code that writes data to VDP.
+If used in-between writes, this resets the write address, so your writes may be disrupted. **This is a hardware limitation.**

 ## `KDebug.WriteLine` and `KDebug.Write`

 **Syntax:**